 Brexit employment update: the more things change…

 With as much controversy as fanfare, the UK Prime Minister and the EU's negotiator have agreed terms of a Withdrawal Agreement and political declaration about the future relationship between the EU and UK.
-However, with Brexit due to happen in less than 4 months, that leaves the Government and employers with very little time to implement any new systems relating to EU nationals and their family members who come to the UK during the transition period.
+However, with the future of that Agreement uncertain and Brexit due to happen in less than 4 months, that leaves the Government and employers with very little time to implement any new systems relating to EU nationals and their family members who come to the UK during the transition period.
 Unfortunately, there is very little clarity at present as to what (if any) new system will be in place.

 After some initial uncertainty, we now know that EU migrants already in the UK and those who arrive before 31 December 2020 will be able to apply for pre-settled or settled status (depending on their length of time in the UK).
 This is welcome news, especially as the process is relatively straightforward (compared with other immigration applications).